Day 3 of Walmart's anti-Prime Day sale has plenty of red hot deals

 -

-reading•These Walmart deals will make you forget about Prime Day: Xbox, Nintendo and many more
+reading•Walmart deals to help you forget Prime Day: Xbox, Nintendo and many more

 -